 Please see the Graduate Research Submit an Application webpage if you are applying for PhD, MSc or MPhil.

 All applications for entry to UNSW for postgraduate study must be submitted via UNSW Apply Online.
 You will then be advised of details of all the necessary documentation that you need to provide, including proof of contact with your proposed supervisor.
 Students can apply for the UNSW scholarships during their admission application.

-Further information specific to research study is available on the Graduate Research School website, including tuition fees.
+Further information specific to research study is available on the Graduate Research Schoolwebsite, including tuition fees.
 Please note that the Graduate Research School administers postgraduate research study only.
-Postgraduate coursework and undergraduate programs are administered by UNSW Student Central.
+Postgraduate coursework (Graduate Diploma) and undergraduate programs are administered by UNSW Student Hub.